ivanlalvarez22/ivanlalvarez22/README.md

 ---

 ### About me
-Hello 👋, my name is Iván.
-It's a pleasure to have you visit my profile.
+Greetings!
+My name is Iván, and I'm thrilled that you've taken the time to explore my profile.
 Feel free to hit the follow button ☺️.
 I work in Web Development.
 I initially learned while pursuing my Bachelor's degree in Information Systems at UNSE, where I built a strong foundation in Mathematics and Programming Logic.
 I learned languages such as Python, Java, MYSQL, and some Operating Systems with Linux.
 Later, I became self-taught, learning HTML5, CSS3, JS, and NodeJs.
 I also worked on projects using these languages.
 Currently, I'm studying Programming at ITSE, where I realized the importance of teamwork and learning from others.
 I still have much to discover, and I'm willing to give my all to do so, in order to make a living doing what I love and am passionate about.

 ---
 ---